-Gina Rodriguez Says A Woman's Period Is Her "Superpower" For A Good Reason — EXCLUSIVE
+Gina Rodriguez Says Your Period Is Your "Superpower" For Such An Important Reason

 Periods are still a taboo topic.
 Even after years of retraining myself to know that my body's needs aren't gross, I still feel the compulsive need to hide my tampon up my sleeve when I walk to the bathroom in public. ("Will this super fit in my pocket?"
 "If I bring my makeup bag to the bathroom, will it be too obvious?")
 There's still that (albeit smaller) part of me conditioned to automatically believe that what my body does naturally is an affront to men and I should hide my feminine products in shame.
 Gina Rodriguez's comments about a woman's period are exactly what I've been trying to teach myself for years, and what I hope all women can say unapologetically one day: Periods are normal; periods aren't gross; periods are a woman's superpower.

 "I want to normalize the conversation around periods, so that we don’t have a culture that’s like, ‘she... got her period,'" Rodriguez tells me in an exclusive interview for Elite Daily.
 It's part of the reason why she decided to get involved with Always and Feeding America's efforts to increase accessibility to period products.
 The #EndPeriodPoverty campaign's goal is to help young girls nationwide get access to period products so they no longer have to miss school due to a lack of access to pads and tampons when they're on their periods.
 According to a press release provided to Elite Daily by the campaign, one in five girls in the United States has to miss school every month due to their period.
 That's a staggering number of girls whose educations are being thwarted because period products aren't accessible to them, for whatever reason.

 We’re forgetting about these young girls that are going through transformative times in their life.